gadicc/redux-router-state/README.md

 ```

 **Accessing route info:**

+**NB: all params are provided as Strings**, since they come from the URL.
+It's up to you to convert to Numbers, if needed (e.g. before comparisons).

 By default, only the route params are passed down as individual props, to avoid unnecessary re-rendering.
 You can override this with the `mapRouteToProps` attribute (as above), and/or, use the `connectRouter` HOC on individual compoents that works pretty much how you'd expect: